queenqueen89/Git/README.md

-# Git
+# GitHub

-This is an introduction to git and github.
+This is an introduction to GitHub.